hunglongtrangithub/oncobot/README.md

 ## Prepare Environment Variables:

-1. Copy `.env.example` to `.env` and fill in the values
+1. Rename `.env.example` to `.env` and fill in your environment variables
-2. Fill in your `config.toml` file with the Meilisearch environment variables in `.env` file
+2. Rename `config.toml.example` to `config.toml` and fill in the Meilisearch environment variables in `.env` file
+3. Make sure your Meilisearch master key is more than 16 bytes

 ## Start Meilisearch locally:

 1. install Meilisearch
-2. set environment variables in appropriate places in `.env.example`
 3. run Meilisearch at project's root directory:

 ```sh